-The major modes of Internet access service are ADSL, FTTx and cable modem.
+The major modes of internet access service are ADSL, FTTx and cable modem.
 Chunghwa Telecom is the largest provider of ADSL/FTTx and acquires about 70% of the market share; the leading cable modem operators are Kbro and CNS, acquiring about 20% of the market share.
-In the mobile broadband market, the penetration of 3G service has been growing fast, with almost 25 million subscribers, while little progress has been made in 4G (currently WiMAX available for Wireless Broadband Access License with around 120 thousand scribers).
-New 4G LTE licences for mobile broadband services in the frequency bands of 700MHz, 900MHz and 1800MHz were released by auction in the fourth
+In the mobile market, an official statistic suggests that at the end of 2014, 2G, 3G and 4G services had a total of 29,328,000 users.
+The penetration of 3G service has been growing fast, with almost 25 million subscribers, while little progress has been made in WiMAX available for Wireless Broadband Access License, with around 12,000 subscribers.
+4G LTE licences for mobile broadband services in the frequency bands of 700MHz, 900MHz and 1800MHz were released by auction in the fourth quarter of 2013.
+Six operators - Chunghwa Telecom, Taiwan Mobile, FarEasTone, Asia Pacific Telecom, Ambit Microsystems Corporation and Taiwan Star - won the bids and since the first three major incumbents launched new 4G LTE services in June 2014 the 4G market has been in fierce competition.
+There were 3.45 million subscribers to the LTE-Advance service until the end of 2014, and the number continues to grow due to the National Communications Commission's aggressive number portability policy and the "all-you-can-eat" fee plan heavily marketed by the operators.

-S. C. T.